 These tips and techniques are part of what I teach in the sixth lesson when I teach the DAWN Method.
 In that lesson I teach families and caregivers how to help someone retain a sense of control even though they’re becoming unable to make decisions on their own and often cannot understand why others keep offering direction and assistance.

 Kind dementia care with less stress and more success

 At DAWN, our goal is to equip families and caregivers to provide the kindest dementia care possible.
 We know that understanding the skills kept and lost in dementia, and understanding the safety and wellbeing needs dementia creates, makes caregiving less stressful and more successful.
 We know that understanding the strengths in dementia lets us be kinder when spending time with people who’re experiencing it.

 Dementia brings very specific emotional needs, and the DAWN Method is designed to lead families to an understanding of what those are and how they can be met.
 If you’ve found these articles useful, please write us at firstname.lastname@example.org and let us know.

 Thank you for joining us in providing kinder, strength-based dementia care.

-If you would like to learn these and more techniques from the DAWN Method of dementia care, explore the DAWN HomeCare Dementia Training for Families and their Caregivers course.
+If you would like to learn these and more techniques from the DAWN Method of dementia care, explore the DAWN HomeCare Online Dementia Course for Families.

 FAQs about dementia and aggessiveness